lokrainmyth/start/README.md

 > The interface exists only to guide the journey.

-Current stage:

-BOOT

-The path continues.
+15-year path through night to dawn ☼